benbjohnson/litestream.io/content/guides/systemd.md

 After your credentials are set, you'll also need to create a bucket in the S3 service of AWS.
 You'll need to create a unique name for your bucket.
-In this tutorial, we'll name our bucket, `"mybkt.litestream.io"`.
+In this guide, we'll name our bucket, `"mybkt.litestream.io"`.

 ## Configuration file